 Function std.process.tryWait

-A non-blocking version of wait
+A non-blocking version of wait.

-If the process associated with
+If the process associated with has already terminated,

-has the exact same effect as tryWait
+pid has the exact same effect as tryWait.

-is set to true
+is set to true and the status field has the same

-interpretation as the return value of
+interpretation as the return value of .

 wait